syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 The **“Url”** property in OlapChart widget points the service endpoint, where data are processed and fetched in the form of JSON.
 The services used in OlapChart widget as endpoint are WCF and WebAPI.

-N> The above "Index.cshtml" contains WebAPI Url, which is, "~/OlapChart".
-If WCF service is used as endpoint, the Url would look like "~/OlapChartService.svc".
+N> The above "Index.cshtml" contains WebAPI URL, which is, "~/OlapChart".
+If WCF service is used as endpoint, the URL would look like "~/OlapChartService.svc".

 ###WebAPI